gcallaway2015/gcallaway2015.github.io/README.md

           gcallaway2015.github.io
 ```

 The browswer still goes to the networksolutions site at georgecallaway.com.
-I will wait a bit, then play with my A record.
+I added the two addresses specified by github to my A record, and now I wait.

 ## Default content